ExploreASL/ExploreASL/External/SPMmodified/xASL/README_Functions.txt

 xASL_SysCopy - part of xASL_Copy, without .nii.gz support (use when dealing with only .nii OR 					.nii.gz)
-xASL_SysMove - same as previous but moving instead of copying xASL_TrackProgress - print a percentage tracker on the screen, to follow progress without GUI xASL_adm_ConvertSeconds2TimeString - as in the name xASL_adm_DeleteFileList - delete a list of files xASL_adm_csv2tsv - read csv or tsv file, convert to tsv if csv, per BIDS
+xASL_SysMove - same as previous but moving instead of copying xASL_TrackProgress - print a percentage tracker on the screen, to follow progress without GUI xASL_tsvRead - reads a TSV file xASL_tsvWrite - writes a TSV file

 IMAGE PROCESSING:
 xASL_im_ConvertMap2Mask - in the name